prathamesh-sonpatki/o11y-wiki/README.md

 ### Reliability

-Reliability is hard to define but it can be termed as the quality of software system to be trustworthy and predictable in its performance and user experience.
+Reliability is hard to define, but it can be termed as the quality of software system to be trustworthy and predictable in its performance and user experience.

 ## S